fcrozatier/f-stack/packages/reflow/README.md

 element `addEventListener` and `removeEventListener` methods

 > [!TIP]
-> You can access a strongly typed `this` value by using a type argument with a
+> You can access a strongly typed `this` value by using a type parameter with a
 > function declaration like below

 ```ts